-Both FSC ® and PEFC ® systems have found their way into Latvia.
 SIA Varpa only uses FSC certified and controlled wood, as well as PEFC certified or controlled by PEFC DDS feedstock, in the form of wood waste from its own woodworking plant and purchased from other suppliers.

-Varpa SIA is obtaining raw material, which is claimed as FSC or PEFC certified, mainly originating from Latvian State Forests.
+Varpa SIA is obtaining raw material, which is claimed as FSC or PEFC certified, mainly originating from Latvian State Forests and large private owners.